Frankenstein: Author's background

 Mary Shelley's mother, Mary Wollstonecraft, died from infection eleven days after giving birth to her.
-Shelley grew close to her father, William Godwin, having never known her mother.
-Godwin hired a nurse, who briefly cared for her and her half sister, before marrying second wife Mary Jane Clairmont, who did not like the close bond between Shelley and her father.
+Shelley grew close to her father, William Godwin.
+Godwin hired a nurse, who briefly cared for her and her half-sister, before marrying his second wife, Mary Jane Clairmont, who did not like the close bond between Shelley and her father.
 The resulting friction caused Godwin to favour his other children.

 Shelley's father was a famous author of the time, and her education was of great importance to him, although it was not formal.
 Shelley grew up surrounded by her father's friends, writers, and persons of political importance, who often gathered at the family home.
 This inspired her authorship at an early age.
 Mary, at the age of sixteen, met Percy Bysshe Shelley (who later became her husband) while he was visiting her father.
-Godwin did not approve of the relationship between his daughter and an older, married man, so they fled to France along with her stepsister, Claire Clairmont.
-It was during their trip to France that Percy probably had an affair with Mary's stepsister, Claire.
+Godwin disapproved of the relationship between his daughter and an older, married man, so they fled to France along with her stepsister, Claire Clairmont.
 On 22 February 1815, Shelley gave birth prematurely to her first child, Clara, who died two weeks later.
-Over eight years, she endured a similar pattern of pregnancy and loss, one haemorrhage occurring until Percy placed her upon ice to cease the bleeding.